hotosm/oam-server/README.md

 ### Setup

+In `server` directory

 - `$ npm install`

+or, if building the docker image,

+`$ docker build -t oam/server .`

 ### Usage

+In `server` directory

 `$ npm start`

+or, if running in a docker container,

+`$ docker run -p 8000:8000 -i -t oam/server npm start`

 ### Test

 After server is started,

 `$ node test.js`